-Richard is director of the Research Masters in Urban Studies and the Urban Studies Summer Programme.
-He also contributes to various Masters and Bachelors programmes in Social Geography and Urban Planning, and specifically coordinates a number of courses on housing markets, policy and practice.
+Richard Ronald is the former director of the Research Masters in Urban Studies and the Urban Studies Summer Programme.
+He contributes to various Master's and Bachelor's programmes in Social Geography and Urban Planning, and specifically coordinates a number of courses on housing markets, policy and practice.
 He has previously lectured in Social Policy at the University of Birmingham, UK, on Contemporary Japan at the University of Leiden and on Housing and Urban Studies in the Faculty of Architecture at TU Delft, the Netherlands.
-Richard has also taught ethnography, psychology and sociology at Nottingham Trent University, the Open University and the Worker's Educational Association in the UK.
+Richard has also taught at Nottingham Trent University, the Open University and the Worker's Educational Association in the UK.

-Richard has recently supervised a number of succesful PhD projects on:
+Richard has recently supervised a number of succesful PhD projects including: